American Fortune M&A Process

 In the sale of a business, a well prepared and documented business valuation report provides a solid view of business value in an open marketplace.
 This provides the business owner with an understanding of the real value expectation prior to the actual sale of a business process.

-Value Enhancement Strategies in the Merger and Acquisition Process
+Value Enhancement Strategies in the M&A Process

 The ideal approach for the business owner is to utilize Business Exit Strategies (services) several years prior to the start of sale of business process.
 For businesses owners that have immediate needs and goals to sell their businesses, there are some last minute things that can be done to help support and or enhance the value of their business.
 It’s very prudent to enlist the help of a Business Sale Advisor for review of the business and to make specific recommendations for immediate and positive results on enhancing the value of a business.
 When implemented prior to the marketing of the business for sale, these corrections and procedures will enhance marketability (sale) and support as well as increase the value of a business being prepared for sale.

-Business Offering Memorandum in a Merger and Acquisition Process
+Business Offering Memorandum in a M&A Process

 When buyers will carefully follow a sale of business process, they expect to be able to receive as much information as possible so that they can review and determine their interest in acquiring this business.
 The offering memorandum normally consists of substantial information on the business listed for sale as well as three to five years of historical financial records.
 The memorandum can range from approximately 10 to 50 pages.
 A professionally packaged and presented business for sale increases a buyer’s confidence and comfort level, thereby increasing the likelihood of a successful business sale.
-Although the industry standard process dictates that the buyer is given a comprehensive offering memorandum after they sign a non-disclosure agreement, American Fortune recommends that for the sake of confidentiality the information in the offering memorandum be “piecemealed”.
+Although the industry standard process dictates that the buyer is given a comprehensive offering memorandum after they sign a non-disclosure agreement, American Fortune recommends that for the sake of confidentiality the information in the offering memorandum be “piecemeal ed”.
 As a way of gauging interest and qualification of the buyer, American Fortune recommends careful review and scrutiny of the buyer prior to releasing the name and identity of the business being marketed for sale.
 Once the buyer is carefully screened and evaluated for financial capability American Fortune recommends releasing information piece by piece while carefully gauging the buyers fit and worthiness to receive ongoing information on the business for sale.

-Marketing Strategy In a Merger and Acquisition Process
+Marketing Strategy In a M&A Process

 First of all marketing, advertising and any form of promoting a business for sale needs to be performed in a way that preserves confidentiality at all times.
 There are several effective ways of promoting a business for sale, some are passive and some require a strategic approach to obtain the attention of targeted buyers.
 Business owners can try to market the business for sale but usually run into numerous obstacles such as the ability to maintain confidentiality as well as lack of experience, expertise and lack of process to handle such an undertaking.
 It is wise to engage a qualified business sale and acquisition firm to handle such matters.